jakewvincent/mkdnflow.nvim/README.md

     * [ ] Add ability to stipulate a .bib file in a yaml block at the top of a markdown file
 * [ ] Interpret reference-style links (spec: [Reference-style Links](https://www.markdownguide.org/basic-syntax#reference-style-links))
 * [ ] Overhaul help documents (i.e. `:h mkdnflow`)
+* [ ] Add a way to disable modules the user doesn't wish/plan to use

 <details>
 <summary>Completed to-dos</summary><p>